HCPSS/school-messenger-help/_posts/2014-02-17-creating-draft-message.markdown

 This will open up a dialog box of messages you've saved and can select to send.

+To the right of the title there's a list of the mediums that the message will send.
+In the example, only an email will be sent out.

 ![messages to send](/school-messenger-help/images/load-selection.png)

-Select the message you want loaded up and click on "load selected message".
-To the right of the title there's a list of the mediums the message will send.
-In the example, only email is highlighted.
+Select the message you want loaded up and then click on "load selected message".

 If this was an emergency and an SMS message was going out with it, then the last icon would have a green checkmark as well.

 A green message saying your content was loaded will pop up.
 You can also click on the "email" box with the checkmark to edit any content before you send it out.

+> It's always a good idea to check that the subject is correct and that no-reply@hcpss.org is listed as the "From Email" field

 ![additional edits](/school-messenger-help/images/last-minute-edits.png)